-As always, I hope you enjoy today’s holidays and observances, a music link to Sean Kingston, factoids of interest for this day in history, a relevant quote by President Lyndon B. Johnson on the Watts Riots, pleased that you do not suffer from itai-itai, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Bobby Lewis, factoids of interest for this day in history, the fact that you are not in a morient mode today, and a relevant quote from Steve Wozniak on the Apple I and Apple II, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2007 Number One Song—the number one song in 2007 on a run of 4 weeks in that position was “Beautiful Girls” by Sean Kingston.
-Here is his performance of the song: https://www.youtube.com/watch?v=MrTz5xjmso4
+3. 1961 Number One Song— the number one song in 1961 on a run of 7 weeks in that position was “Tossin’ and Turnin’” by Bobby Lewis.
+Here is a recording of the song by a singer who is still tossin’ and turnin’ at 93: https://www.youtube.com/watch?v=ghFBvBmXv4E